 - a "general section" which describes, inter alia, the content of Legislative Decree no. 231/2001, the objectives of the Model and its implementation, the duties of the Supervisory Board structured as a collective body required to monitor the implementation and compliance of the Model, information flows and the penalty system.
-In this regard, in the meeting on December 19, 2012 and considering the current legislative and regulatory structure concerning the appointments and duties of the Board of Statutory Auditors, the Board of Directors chose not to transfer the functions of the Supervisory Board to this body (Comment to Article 7 of the Corporate Governance Code); - a "special section A" concerning the crimes committed in transactions with the public administration and the crime of inducing someone not to make a declaration or to make untruthful declarations to the legal authorities; - a "special section B", which discusses corporate crimes; - a "special section C", which deals with crimes of terrorism or subversion of the democratic order; - a "special section D" in relation to crimes against the individual person and the employment of citizens from third countries with invalid residence permits; - a "special section E", concerning market abuse offences, with the addition of a specific "Compliance regulation for the prevention of offences and administrative market abuse crimes": - a "special section F" concerning offences of receiving stolen goods, money-laundering and use of money, goods or assets of illicit origin, as well as self-money-laundering introduced into Decree 231/01 as a result of the entry into force of Legislative Decree 231/07; - a "special section G", regarding manslaughter and serious or very serious injuries committed in violation of the rules on occupational health and safety; - a "special section H" relating to computer crime and breach of copyright; - a "special section I" relating to organised crime offences; - a "special section L", concerning environmental crimes.
+In this regard, in the meeting on December 19, 2012 and considering the current legislative and regulatory structure concerning the appointments and duties of the Board of Statutory Auditors, the Board of Directors chose not to transfer the functions of the Supervisory Board to this body (Comment to Article 7 of the Corporate Governance Code); - a "special section A" concerning the crimes committed in transactions with the public administration and the crime of inducing someone not to make a declaration or to make untruthful declarations to the legal authorities; - a "special section B", which discusses corporate crimes; - a "special section C", which deals with crimes of terrorism or subversion of the democratic order; - a "special section D" in relation to crimes against the individual person and the employment of citizens from third countries with invalid residence permits and crimes against personal freedom; - a "special section E", concerning market abuse offences, with the addition of a specific "Compliance regulation for the prevention of offences and administrative market abuse crimes", aimed at providing the recipients of Model 231 with an additional operational tool to assess their ability to integrate market abuse crimes and administrative offences and consequently prevent conduct that could potentially give rise to administrative liability for the Company; - a "special section F" concerning offences of receiving stolen goods, money-laundering and use of money, goods or assets of illicit origin, as well as self-money-laundering introduced into Decree 231/01 as a result of the entry into force of Legislative Decree 231/07; - a "special section G", regarding manslaughter and serious or very serious injuries committed in violation of the rules on occupational health and safety; - a "special section H" relating to computer crime and breach of copyright; - a "special section I" relating to organised crime offences; - a "special section L", concerning environmental crimes.

 The content of this Model is consistent with the guidelines prepared for this purpose by trade associations.
-It is also in line with best practices, and represents the final step towards complete accuracy, transparency and accountability in internal and external relations, while offering shareholders a guarantee of efficient and correct management.
+It is also in line with best practices, and represents a central element considered within the integrated security system adopted by Terna, which demonstrates complete accuracy, transparency and accountability in internal and external relations, while offering shareholders a guarantee of efficient and correct management.